myles-block/ProjectOrion/README.md

 **Optional Nice-to-have Stories**

 * Push notifications on new releases
+* Users get a curated feed of brands they like based on favorites and bookmarks
 * 3rd Party Articles on popular brands
 * Links to reviews of certain brands
 * Sign in with Google OAuth